InHouse-Banana/DataScientistChallenge/README.md

 		![baseline_combination_categories](images/baseline_combination_categories.png)

-	7. One-hot encoding of the categorical features takes place at this stage, before splitting the dataset into train/test, this way the encoder has access to all the categorical features in the set.
+	7. One-hot encoding of the categorical features takes place at this stage, before splitting the dataset into train/test, allowing the the encoder has access to all the categorical features in the set.